-Indicator 7.7: Co-operation with the scientific community is organized to improve methodology, the effectiveness of the methods implemented and to promote better tools when feasible.
+Indicator 7.7: Co-operation with the scientific community is organised to improve methodology, the effectiveness of the methods implemented and to promote better tools when feasible.

 - Contact with the scientific community.
 There is regular contact, e.g. through conferences, workshops, task forces, with the scientific community to discuss methodological, IT and innovation developments. - 2.
 Collaboration with colleagues at international level.
-Staff collaborates on methodological issues with colleagues at international level. - Participation and presentations at conferences.
-Regular participation and presentations at relevant national and international conferences is encouraged for exchange of knowledge and experiences. - 4.
+Staff collaborates on methodological issues with colleagues at international level. - 3.
+Participation and presentations at conferences.
+Regular participation and presentations at relevant (i.e. in which there is attendance of members of the scientific community) national and international conferences is encouraged for exchange of knowledge and experiences. - 4.
 Organization of conferences.
-National and international conferences are organized and the participation of ESS statistical authorities is encouraged.
+National and international conferences, seminars, workshops, or similar events with the participation of the scientific community are organised by the statistical authority.
+Participation of ESS statistical authorities is encouraged.